 Even though Cigna says in their brochures that pre-existing conditions can be covered with a premium loading, the truth is they will exclude pre-existing conditions and don’t even consider the possibility of providing an option for any new applicants with existing conditions – no matter what they are.

-Cigna Global is one of the most strict insurance providers when it comes to pre-existing conditions.
+Cigna Healthcare is one of the most strict insurance providers when it comes to pre-existing conditions.

-Cigna has a global partnership hospital network of over 1 million facilities and is, therefore, able to arrange direct billing in most cases.
+Cigna Healthcare has a partnership network of over 2.2 million hospitals and healthcare facilities worldwide, allowing it to arrange direct billing in most cases.

-Even if a hospital or clinic is outside Cigna’s network list, direct billing can be arranged as long as Cigna has issued a guarantee of payment prior to the treatment or the facility agrees that Cigna pays directly.
+Even if a hospital or clinic is outside Cigna’s network, direct billing can still be arranged, provided that Cigna issues a guarantee of payment before treatment or the facility agrees to accept direct payment from Cigna.

-In the event a customer has to pay upfront, Cigna will usually settle the reimbursement to a customer as soon as all claim documents have been submitted to Cigna’s claim team.
+If a customer needs to pay upfront, Cigna will typically process the reimbursement as soon as all claim documents are submitted to its claims team.

 How to Apply